 - NEC4 ECC schedules differ from NEC3 ECC in having an additional heading for subcontractors.

-- Overall NEC4 EEC is simpler with regard to defined cost than NEC3 ECC.
+- Overall NEC4 ECC is simpler with regard to defined cost than NEC3 ECC.

 For all payment options in the NEC3 and NEC4 versions of the Engineering and Construction Contract (ECC), ‘Defined Cost’ is the default for assessing compensation events.
 For costreimbursable options C, D, E and F, it is also used for routine payment.
 Note it is not ‘actual cost’: it has capital letters in the contracts so is a defined term (see clause 52.1).